UrielCh/ovh-java-sdk/README.md

     }

 by default you will the the folling error:

     [main] ERROR net.minidev.ovh.core.ApiOvhConfigBasic - No cert directory, can not save consumer_key! please set `consumer_key_storage` variable to a valid directory in your ./ovh.conf, ~/.ovh/config, ~/ovh.conf or /etc/ovh.conf, or in your environ variale OVH_CONSUMER_KEY_STORAGE
     [main] ERROR net.minidev.ovh.core.ApiOvhConfigBasic - no applicationKey, using the defaut one create a key, and set `application_key` and `application_secret` variable in your ./ovh.conf, ~/.ovh/config, ~/ovh.conf or /etc/ovh.conf, or in your environ variales OVH_APPLICATION_KEY and OVH_APPLICATION_SECRET

 because you need ton configure your ovh access, but it will work.

 ## Using ApiOvhDomain:

+List all your domain with their expiration date, only using `ovh-java-sdk-domain` dependence.

     ApiOvhCore core = ApiOvhCore.getInstance(nic, password);
     ApiOvhDomain api = new ApiOvhDomain(core);